Oh, Doctor, thank you for seeing me this late. I’ve been so worried I can’t sleep. I’ve been up all night just wringing my hands.

 Doctor, please.
 I used to have dreams for my son.
 I thought he’d graduate college.
 Start a career.
 Maybe find a nice girl to catcall and settle down.
 But he’s not the same person anymore, and I miss my son.
 I miss his MAGA hat.
 I miss his men’s rights vlog.
 I miss the way his nose crinkles up when he says fast food workers don’t deserve a living wage.
 The assuredness in his voice when he announces that healthcare is a privilege and not a right.
 The glinting leather seats of the Jeep his dad bought him.
 What if I never get these things back?

 Now I don’t know if you have a family.
-I don’t know if you have a son or daughter waiting for you at home, and if you do, I don’t know if you’ve ever had to deal with them being woke, or liberating your spouse’s man cave, or using the word “antifa” at a family gathering and immediately sending your 85-year-old mother-in-law into a stress-induced coma.
+I don’t know if you have a son or daughter waiting for you at home.
+If you do, I don’t know if you’ve ever had to deal with them being woke, or liberating your spouse’s man cave, or using the word “Antifa” at a family gathering and immediately sending your 85-year-old mother-in-law into a stress-induced coma.

 But you have to help.
 Now hurry, please.
 You must, before he finds out I sent for a doctor and says, “Oh, who is she?”